 A “counterclaim” is a claim made by a defendant against a plaintiff.
 In essence, a counterclaim is a counter lawsuit.
 Thus, one of the risks of filing a lawsuit is that you may be countersued.
 It is not uncommon for a person’s lawsuit to fail while a countersuit is successful.

-A “third party complaint” is a claim by a defendant against someone other than the plaintiff.
+A “third-party complaint” is a claim by a defendant against someone other than the plaintiff.
 A defendant may claim that he or she is not liable to the plaintiff, but someone else is, instead.
 Or, a defendant may claim that if he or she is found liable to the plaintiff, a third party should be held liable to the defendant.

 Once the complaint has been served and the answer has been filed, certain time limits begin to run.
 Each party is required to file a “disclosure statement” within forty (40) days of the date the answer was filed.
-A “disclosure statement” is a comprehensive document which lists all of the information you have which is relevant to the lawsuit.
+A “disclosure statement” is a comprehensive document that lists all of the information you have which is relevant to the lawsuit.

-After a lawsuit is filed, and before the case gets to trial, there are many motions which may be filed, for a variety of purposes.
+After a lawsuit is filed, and before the case gets to trial, there are many motions that may be filed, for a variety of purposes.
 There are motions to dismiss all or part of the case, motions to obtain more time to do things, motions to make a party pay all or part of the cost of doing something, motions to force a party to do, or not do, something while the lawsuit is pending, and motions to punish a party for violating the rules.

 In most situations, once a motion is filed a party has time, usually ten (10) days to file a response.
 Then, the party filing the motion has time, usually three (3) days, to file a reply.
 Once the motion has been “briefed” by the parties, the Court will set it for hearing.
 The hearing date can be anywhere from a few days to a few months after the briefs are in.